Management Response

 Responsible Deadline Status Comments

 Corporate guidance on partnership management with WLOs/WROs are communicated with the field offices.
-Humanitarian Section 2024/06 Not Initiated
+Humanitarian Section 2024/06 Overdue-Not Initiated

 Specific challenges in strengthening capacity of WLOs/WROs at the field level are shared, discussed, and addressed in spaces such as the Community of Practice and addressed by HQ Humanitarian Section 2024/12 Not Initiated